Operation Savannah (Angola): "Bridge 14"

 Following the ambush at Ebo, the South African Battle Group Foxbat began attempting to breach the Nhia River at "Bridge 14", a strategic crossing near the FAPLA headquarters north of Quibala.
 This ensuing Battle for Bridge 14 accounted for the many fierce actions fought by withdrawing Cuban and Angolan forces from the river inland to "Top Hat", a hill overlooking the southern approach to the bridge.
 In early December, Foxbat had infiltrated the hill with two artillery observers, who directed fire on FAPLA positions from a battery of BL 5.5-inch Medium Guns.
 This development forced Cuban commander Raúl Arguelles to call off an intended counter-offensive and order a redeployment via Ebo, instructing his units to withdraw from the Nhia.
 His subsequent death in a landmine explosion caused much confusion in some sectors of the defence line, with several of the defending units overlooking Bridge 14 as a result of a series of miscommunications.
 Meanwhile, South African sappers started repairing the bridge on December 11 despite heavy FAPLA opposition.
 By morning the Cuban situation had worsened with Foxbat advancing in full force.
 At about 7 AM, the defending troops came under attack.
 Heavy artillery pounded the northern banks, wiping out several mortar positions and at least one ammunition truck.
-The Cubans, supported by ZPU-4s and BM-21 Grads, covered the main road with Sagger wire-guided missiles to deter the South African advance.
+The Cubans, supported by ZPU-4s and BM-21 Grads, covered the main road with 9M14 Malyutka wire-guided missiles to deter the South African advance.
 However, a column of twelve Eland-90 armoured cars supported by infantry broke through, skirting the road to confuse the missile teams, who had trained their weapons on the centre of the bridge.

 The Elands swiftly engaged the remaining mortars with high-explosive rounds, routing their crews.
 Twenty Cuban advisers were also dispatched when they attempted to overtake Lieutenant van Vuuren's armoured car in the chaos, possibly mistaking it for an Angolan vehicle.
 Slowing to let the truck pass, van Vuuren promptly slammed a 90mm round into its rear – killing the occupants.

 It was during this engagement that Danny Roxo single-handedly killed twelve FAPLA soldiers while conducting a reconnaissance of the bridge, an action for which he was awarded the Honoris Crux.
 A number of other South African military personnel were also decorated for bravery at Bridge 14, some posthumously.
 The South Africans claimed that over 200 FAPLA/Cubans soldiers were killed, although this estimate was possibly exaggerated.
 However, Cuban and Angolan sources do make oblique references to a military setback on 12 December.

 The events at Bridge 14 were subsequently dramatised by South Africa in the 1976 Afrikaans film Brug 14.
 The action was re-enacted using national servicemen.
 During the making of the film near Bethlehem in the OFS, Captain Douw Steyn was severely injured when a blank round from an Eland was accidentally fired and a piece of shrapnel removed his calf muscle.
 A useful rugby player, he went on to recover, and played one more match before hanging up the boots.